Slavonski Brod: Transportation

 Slavonski Brod has a train station on M104 railway corridor - it serves as a stop for all trains on international routes which passes through the town (such as Vinkovci - Villach or Zagreb - Belgrade), also being directly connected by a large number of domestic local and limited-stop services running between the capital city of Zagreb and Vinkovci/(Tovarnik, state border with Serbia).

 By regular bus lines from various companies, Slavonski Brod bus station is well connected with the surrounding villages, municipalities and cities in Slavonia, such as: Đakovo, Požega and Nova Gradiška, as well as with all major cities throughout Croatia: Pula, Rijeka, Umag, Poreč, Rovinj, Osijek, Zagreb, Karlovac, Zadar, Split, Šibenik, etc. From the international lines there are regular departures in the direction of Germany and Switzerland.

 Surroundings

 In the immediate surroundings of the town there are interesting hunting grounds (Migalovci), fishponds (Jelas Polje), and a lake (Petnja).
 There are pleasant orchards and vineyards, Dilj mountain (or 'Dilj Gora'), and swimming opportunities.

 Climate

 Slavonski Brod has a warm-summer humid continental climate (Köppen climate classification Dfb).

+Since records began in 1963, the highest temperature recorded at the local weather station at an elevation of 88 m was 40.5 C, on 6 August 2012.
+The coldest temperature was -27.8 C, on 24 January 1963.

+Environment

+The European Environment Agency reported in 2023 that Slavonski Brod has the poorest outdoor air quality of 372 European cities, based on average concentration levels of fine particulate matter, (or PM2.5) over the past two calendar years.
+The two-year average concentration of PM2.5 was reported to be 26.5μg/m3, which is considered as "very poor" in the categories laid out in Directive_2008/50/EC.